temporalio/proposals/all-sdk/autotuning.md

 trait SlotSupplier {
   type SlotKind: SlotKind;
   /// Blocks until a slot is available.
 In languages with explicit cancel mechanisms, this should be cancellable and
-  /// return a boolean indicating whether a slot was actually obtained or not.
-In Rust, the future can simply
+  /// return an option indicating whether a slot was actually obtained or not.
+In Rust, the future can simply be dropped
-  /// be dropped if the reservation is no longer desired. async fn reserve_slot(&self, ctx: &dyn SlotReservationContext<Self::SlotKind>);
+  /// if the reservation is no longer desired. async fn reserve_slot(&self, ctx: &dyn SlotReservationContext<Self::SlotKind>) -> SlotPermit;

-  /// Tries to immediately reserve a slot, returning true if a slot is available. fn try_reserve_slot(&self, ctx: &dyn SlotReservationContext<Self::SlotKind>) -> bool;
+  /// Tries to immediately reserve a slot, returning one if a slot is available.
+  ///
+  /// This version of reservation is used for the acquisition of slots for eager activities and eager workflow start,
+  /// both of which are latency optimizations.
+Implementations which do not feel they can provide a reasonable answer
+  /// without blocking can always return false.
+Alternatively, implementations may feel free to perform blocking work in
+  /// the background so that they can "pre-prepare" an answer for calls to this method. fn try_reserve_slot(&self, ctx: &dyn SlotReservationContext<Self::SlotKind>) -> Option<SlotPermit>;

   /// Marks a slot as actually now being used.
 This is separate from reserving one because the pollers need to
   /// reserve a slot before they have actually obtained work from server.
 Once that task is obtained (and validated)